uclaacm/react-team-practice-w24/week1-intro/README.md

 Declarative code describes what you want a program to do, and not how to actually do it.
 This characteristic makes React much more intuitive to learn and use.

 **Component-Based:**
 The fundamental building blocks of React applications are components.
 The modularization provided by descrete components makes code much easier to maintain and debug.
+A component in its simplest form is a function from (some data) to (a piece of the DOM), i.e., you pass it some variables and the component uses that to give you some HTML back.

 **Learn-Once, Write Everywhere:**
 React makes no assumptions about the rest of your technology stack, and will work seamlessly with other technologies that you integrate with your application.